ericglau/demo-devex/README.md

 ### To Download the Repository
 1. Download the latest `repository.zip` from the [release section](https://github.ibm.com/mp-ls/liberty-dev-demo/releases).
-1. Unzip it to a directory e.g. unzip to /tmp/devmode so the resulting repository will be in /tmp/devmode/repository
+1. Unzip it to a directory.
+For example, unzip to `/tmp/devmode` so the resulting repository will be in `/tmp/devmode/repository`

 ### To Use
 1. Do one of the following:
    a) Perform the steps in the "To Build from Source".
 OR
-   b) Perform the steps in the "To Download the Repository" section, then add the following to your pom.xml and edit `<url>/tmp/devmode/repository</url>` to point to the unzipped repository.
+   b) Perform the steps in the "To Download the Repository" section, then add the following to your pom.xml and edit `<url>file:///tmp/devmode/repository</url>` to point to the unzipped repository.
+Ensure you use proper [file URI format](https://en.wikipedia.org/wiki/File_URI_scheme) to point to a local directory on your filesystem.
    ```
      <pluginRepositories>
         <pluginRepository>
             <id>remote-repo</id>
-            <url>/tmp/devmode/repository</url>
+            <url>file:///tmp/devmode/repository</url>
             <snapshots>
                 <enabled>true</enabled>
             </snapshots>